-Figure 15 shows how the MiCollab server should be deployed in the LAN.
+The following figure shows how the MiCollab server should be deployed in the LAN.
 Since the NuPoint application is VLAN unaware, it is important to connect the MiCollab server to the Access L2 switch and to configure the Access L2 switch as shown, so that voice quality is maintained.

-Figure 15: NP-UM LAN Integration
+NP-UM LAN Integration